UNAM, Cuicuilco, Xochimilco, Bellas Artes, Ballet Focloric de Mexico, March 18, 2018

 It took an hour to get to Xochimilco and this gave me time to get to know the others on the tour.
 There was a couple from Managua who have a son living and working in Calgary.
 Two Taiwanese women had just finished a year working at the Banff Springs as housekeepers.
 A Panamanian man lives in Connecticut where he's been assistant managing a KFC for 13 years.

-Driving through the city we passed by the Angel of Independence a 150 feet victory column built to commemorate the centennial of the War of Independence.
+Driving through the city we passed by the Angel of Independence, a 150 foot victory column built to commemorate the centennial of the War of Independence.
 It was completed in 1910.
 The image of Nike sits on top and she's covered with 24k gold.
-She holds a crown above her head and has a broken chain, representing freedom in her other hand.
+She holds a crown above her head and has a broken chain, representing freedom, in her other hand.
 There's a 200 step staircase inside leading to the top.
-I forget what the first one is but I like it-
+I forget what the first fountain is but I like it-

 Once in Xochimilco, the city of flowers, we walked through the hordes of trinket booths to the canals where we were each given a rose to start our trip-

 and in no time I had a michelada in my hand-

 There was a lot of traffic in the canal-